HiveMQ Installation on Cloud Service Providers

 Once the load balancer finishes provisioning, clients can connect to your HiveMQ cluster with the DNS name of the load balancer.

-For production environments, best practice is to use automatic provisioning of the EC2 instances that eliminates the need to configure each EC2 instance manually.
+For production environments, best practice is to use automatic provisioning of the EC2 instances which eliminates the need to configure each EC2 instance manually.
 For example, tools such as Chef, Puppet, or Ansible.

 It is also possible to use Docker to simplify the provisioning of HiveMQ nodes.
 For more information, see HiveMQ with Docker